kaidesu/kaidesu.com/content/whois.md

 ### Engine
 Go, https://github.com/ghost-language/engine

 Engine is a simple 2D game engine developed in Go using the SDL2 library.
-Engine is still very much in early development as the goal is to utilize and fully embed Ghost as the primary scripting language.
-This will effectively allow games to be fully developed utilizing Ghost.
-Currently it has Ghost embedded with the ability to render PNG images.
+Engine is still in early development as the API is being planned around the offerings of SDL2 as well as continued improvements to Ghost itself.

 ## Languages
 - PHP / Laravel